Nixirn/CST-305-Proj.1/README.md

 Installation:

-- Download "Project1 Final" code from project [Github](https://github.com/Nixirn/CST-305-Proj.1)
+- Download "Project1 Final" code from projects [Github](https://github.com/Nixirn/CST-305-Proj.1)
 - Open the code using PyCharm from the file explorer
+- Run code

 Running Code:

 - Open the code
 - Add a new configuration to allow the code too run
-- run code
+- Run code

 Requirements: